sansneo/dotfiles/README.md

 2. Run the [debloater](https://github.com/Raphire/Win11Debloat) and use my Windows Terminal `settings.json`.
 3. Install Thorium with the Bitwarden, YouTube Unhook and CouponBirds extensions then import the bookmarks!

+> [!TIP]
+> Remember to automatically hide the Windows taskbar.
+> As I basically use Windows Terminal and Thorium 99% of the time it's super comfy!

 4. Enable the WSL and Virtual Machine Platform features and reboot.
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart